telicent-oss/smart-caches-core/docs/security/index.md

 These interfaces are clearly marked by having them extend `AutoCloseable` so that the Java compiler will issue warnings if application developers are not actively `close()`'ing the obtained instances, or using them in a `try-with-resources` block to implicitly `close()` them as shown in the [Example Usage](#example-usage).

-### `AttributesProvider`

-The `AttributesProvider` takes in the [`RequestContext`](#requestcontext) and uses the information in it to obtain/calculate the user attributes information it needs to make access decisions.
-In practical terms this might mean communicating with some external user attributes service (e.g. [Access][TcAccess]), accessing some embedded authorization database, decoding additional claims from the presented JWT, inspecting the request context etc.  These underlying services effectively act as Policy Control Points (PCPs) within the platform since they may choose to provide different attributes to users depending on the request context, and they may return references to applicable policies in the user attributes for the [`Authorizer`](#authorizer) to apply later.

-This interfaces single `attributesForUser(RequestContext)` method returns the generic `UserAttributes<?>` type allowing the plugin to obtain and supply user attributes however it sees fit.
-The `AttributesProvider` to use is obtained via the `SecurityPlugin.attributesProvider()` method.

-An application will call `attributesForUser()` once per-request, per [Caching for Performance](#caching-for-performance) a plugin implementation *MAY* choose to briefly cache user attributes if they are not expected to change frequently and/or users are likely to issue many requests to an application in short succession.

-### `AttributesParser`

-The `AttributesParser` is intended primarily as an internal implementation detail of a plugin, as for the most part applications only need to work with `UserAttributes<?>` as returned by the [`AttributesProvider`](#attributesprovider).
-However, in some cases an application may need to temporarily store the user attributes, in which case they **MUST** store only the opaque byte sequence and use the plugins `AttributesParser` to convert it back to a concrete `UserAttributes<?>` object when it is needed again.

-The `AttributesParser` to use is obtained via the `SecurityPlugin.attributesParser()` method.

 ### `SecurityLabelsParser`